jhpyle/docassemble/_docs/modifiers.md

 The default label "Help" can be changed on a per-interview basis.
 If you set an [`interview help`] initial block and provide a `label` as part of it, the value of this `label` will be used instead of "Help" as the name of the "Help" tab in the navigation bar.
+You can also use [screen parts] methods to set this value (which is called `help label`).

 # <a name="decoration"></a>Adding images to question: `decoration`